romanprotoliuk/Sort-Visualization/README.md

 ### Wednesday
 * Implement Merge Sort Algorithm
-* Figure out how to trace algorthims steps and add animation to them
+* Figure out how to trace algorthim steps and add animation to them
-* Apply Styiling to animation
+* Apply styling to animation

 ### Thursday
 * Implement Merge Sort Algorithm
-* Figure out how to trace algorthims steps and add animation to them
+* Figure out how to trace algorthim steps and add animation to them
-* Apply Styiling to animation
+* Apply styling to animation

 ### Friday
 * By this day Merge Sort should be working fine with animations